1. Dynamic Bond Funds

 4. How a Dynamic Bond fund works

-Dynamic bonds can switch from long-term to mid-term to short-term securities at short notice.
+Dynamic bonds can switch from long-term to mid-term to short-term securities quickly.
 For instance, if the fund house deems that an interest rate cycle is about to fall, it can increase its portfolio tenure.
-Similarly, if the asset manager thinks that rates have hit bottom, resulting in greater risks of capital losses on long-term bonds, it can reduce the portfolio’s average maturity abruptly.
+Similarly, if the asset manager thinks that rates have hit bottom, resulting in more significant risks of capital losses on long-term bonds, it can reduce the portfolio’s average maturity in short notice.
 This way, it can iron out the ‘rate-waves’ more efficiently.

 Fund managers continuously trade the bonds of varying maturity based on their expectation of change in the interest rate.
 For instance, the manager will buy more short and medium-term instruments while reducing the holdings in gilts.
 He may also increase holdings of high-rated corporate bonds to ensure higher accrual income.
 This is one of the most significant differences between a gilt fund and the dynamic bond funds.
 The gilt fund manager can only change the maturity of the funds while remaining invested only in the gilts.

 5. Things to keep in mind when Investing in Dynamic Bond Funds